 If you’re like most people, you have pages sitting on Google’s second and third pages, and so on.
-These pages can have long tail keywords that you’re not even optimizing!
+These pages can have long-tail keywords that you’re not even optimizing!
 That’s an SEO crime!
 I’ll show you how to quickly find these pages and keywords and almost effortlessly bring them on top of the search.
-As organic search is considered as the best source of traffic, so you put your effort here.
+As organic search is considered the best source of traffic, so you put your effort here.

 Usually, we all have pages optimized for long tails.
 They are easier to push through high competition and have more discernable intent behind them, which makes them ideal for SEO.
 And in almost all cases we lose a great share of traffic that these pages could bring.
 Being on Google’s second page is like being one step closer to success and not making this step, but still not succeeding Preposterous.
-But today I will tell you that how you can rank on Google first Page and get more organic traffic to your website or blog.
+But today I will tell you that how you can rank on Google’s first page and get more organic traffic to your website or blog.

 Part 1.
 Identifying Pages That Rank on Google’s Second Page

 You can fiddle with Google Webmaster Tools (GWT) and then check each keyword manually with Google Keyword Planner (KWP), but that’s cumbersome, and you will waste your time as well as energy.
 So, I am here with a simple tool with which you can save your time and energy and rank your keywords on Google’s first page with ease.

 So, simply run your domain through Serpstat.com (since this tool doesn’t require you to be the site’s owner, I’ll run nike.com as an example) and click on “Tree View”: